 Join me for a private meditation session.
 Master meditation.
 Master your mind.

 Acceptance Meditation Script

-1: Sit and meditate on your breath for a minimum of five minutes to relax
+1: Sit and meditate on your breath for five minutes to relax

 2:To accept the present moment, use this meditation script for being present.

 - Visualize yourself in the way you don’t like or doing the thing you wish you didn’t do, the thing you judge yourself for.
 Clearly see yourself in this way.